Mr0cket/dazn-chat/README.md

 # Dazn Chat Extension (chrome)

-### Banter amongst other fans watching the same match!
+### Banter amongst other fans watching the same match on DAZN!

 ## Description